svenstaro/bvh/README.md

 The *120K Triangles* dataset has been updated randomly.
 The *Sponza* scene was updated using a method which has a maximum offset distance for shapes.
 This simulates a more realistic scenario.

-We also see that the *Sponza* scene by itself contains some structures which can be tightly wrapped in a Bvh.
+We also see that the *Sponza* scene by itself contains some structures which can be tightly wrapped in a BVH.
-By mowing those structures around we destroy the locality of the triangle groups which leads to more branches in the Bvh requiring a check, thus leading to a higher intersection duration.
+By mowing those structures around we destroy the locality of the triangle groups which leads to more branches in the BVH requiring a check, thus leading to a higher intersection duration.

 ### Running the benchmark suite